Sumnayak-Dev007/User_AuthAPI/README.md

 #### Docker handles Python, PostgreSQL, and dependencies automatically — no manual setup required.

 # Installation & Running
-## To install and run the server, kindly proceed with the steps below:
+## To install and run the server, simply run the commands in the order listed below:

 ### 1. Clone the repository